cghio/cghio-old/posts/help/node.js.md

     [ -s $HOME/.nvm/nvm.sh ] && . $HOME/.nvm/nvm.sh # This loads NVM

 Now, every time you log into the system you will have npm loaded.
+If you want nvm to also load in non-interactive shell, move that line before:

+    # If not running interactively, don't do anything

 To load nvm immediately:

     source ~/.nvm/nvm.sh